BrettRamsay/Data/SQLmurder.md

 |:--:|:--:|:--:|
 |67318|Jeremy Bowers|0H42W2|

-While we've caught the killer, using the killer's `person_ID` to retreive his statment from `interview` reveals there's a mastermind to be found.
+While we've caught the killer, using the killer's `person_id` to retreive his statment from `interview` reveals there's a mastermind to be found.

 >I was hired by a woman with a lot of money.
 I don't know her name but I know she's around 5'5" (65") or 5'7" (67").
 She has red hair and she drives a Tesla Model S. I know that she attended the SQL Symphony Concert 3 times in December 2017.